uni-tue-kn/draft-ihle-song-mpls-mna-signaling/draft-ihle-song-mpls-mna-signaling.md

 # Introduction

-With the MPLS Network Action (MNA) framework, network actions are encoded in the MPLS stack.
+With the MPLS Network Action (MNA) framework, network actions are encoded in the MPLS stack using in-stack data (ISD).
 {{?I-D.ietf-mpls-mna-hdr}} defines the encoding of such network actions and their data in the MPLS stack.
 These network actions are processed by all nodes on a path (hop-by-hop), by only selected nodes, or on an ingress-to-egress basis.
-LSRs have different capabilites that result from the available hardware resources.
+LSRs have different capabilites that result from the available hardware resources, e.g., the number of LSEs they can parse.
 An ingress LER that pushes network actions to an MPLS stack MUST ensure that all nodes on the path can read and support the network actions.
 For that purpose, the MNA capabilities of an LSR need to be signaled to the ingress LER.